gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

         }
     }

-For example, if the 'id' column is a primary key of the type int, and the other columns are non-nullable varchars, output records will have this schema:
+For example, if the 'id' column is a primary key of the type int and the other columns are non-nullable varchars, the output records will have this schema:

     +======================================+
     | field name     | type                |